Jordan Desert Castles Full-Day Tour | Discover Jordan’s Early Islamic Architecture

 Explore Jordan’s Fascinating Desert Castles

 Uncover the mysterious charm of Jordan’s desert castles on this full-day private tour from Amman.
-Journey through ancient Islamic architecture and history, visiting Qasr Amra, Qasr Al-Azraq, Qasr Al-Kharraneh, Al-Azraq Oasis, and Umm El-Jimal.
+Journey through ancient Islamic architecture and history, visiting Qasr Amra, Qasr Al-Azraq & Qasr Al-Kharraneh.
 These architectural marvels provide a glimpse into Jordan’s early Islamic heritage, trade routes, and military history.

 Perfect for history enthusiasts, photographers, and cultural explorers, this Jordan private tour is an ideal complement to Petra tours from Amman or other Jordan group tours.